jnnhuynh-web/TTC-Subway-Delay-Dashboard-2018-2019/README.md

 	- X-Axis1: Time of day
 	- X-Axis2: Day of week
 	- Y-Axis1: Average number of subway delays
-	- Y-Axis2: Average minimum delay (minutes)
+	- Y-Axis2: Average minimum delay
 	- Dropdown filters: Subway line and month
 3. Other Tableau visualizations to be embedded into HTML page - quick facts
 4. Machine learning prediction results - predict the probability of delays at a certain time.

 ## **Tools:**
 We will use the following:
-1. Python - Pandas, SQLAlchemy, Flask
+1. Python - Pandas, SQLAlchemy, Flask, Scikit-learn
 2. AWS PostgreSQL
 3. HTML/CSS
 4. JavaScript - Leaflet, D3